nileshbaithwar/Visualized_sale_performance_of_BlinkIT_data_using_MS_excel/README.md

 2. **Impact of Item Visibility on Sales**: Plot a scatter plot with `Item Visibility` on the X-axis and `Sales` on the Y-axis to observe any correlations.
 3. **Item Weight vs Sales**: Calculate the average sales for each `Item Weight` group and plot the results on a line chart to identify any patterns.
 4. **Rating Distribution**: Use a bar chart to show the number of items by their `Rating` score (e.g., how many items have a rating of 5, 4, etc.).

----

-## 🛡️ **Data Privacy & Usage Guidelines**

-* This dataset is for internal analysis and educational purposes only.
-Ensure that any sensitive data or proprietary information is handled following your organization's data privacy guidelines.
-* Make sure any public sharing of the dataset does not violate any confidentiality agreements or intellectual property policies.

----

-## 📞 **Support & Contact**

-For questions regarding this project or the dataset, please contact the **BlinkIT Analytics Team** or the project manager.

----

-### **Changelog**

-* **Version 1.0**: Initial release.

----

-This README provides a clear guide to using the dataset in Excel for a retail sales analysis project.
-Would you like me to help with creating specific Excel templates or further assisting with analysis techniques?